This report was published December 1, 2022. The resources on this page were last updated November 1, 2023.

 Front & Centered

-Front & Centered is a coalition of community groups in Washington State that are led by people of color and that have committed themselves to working towards a just transition.
+Front and Centered is a coalition of community groups in Washington State that are led by people of color and that have committed themselves to working towards a just transition.
 During the 2022 legislative session, this coalition advocated for bills that included 5 billion dollars for public transportation and other transportation solutions such as more bike paths.

 Green Workers Alliance